brimdata/zed/docs/lake/design.md

 trivially cached as its name or content never changes.

-Since the object's name is globally unique and the resulting object is immutable, there is no possible write concurrency to manage.
+Since the object's name is globally unique and the resulting object is immutable, there is no possible write concurrency to manage with respect to a given object.

-A segment is composed of
+A data object is composed of
-* one or two data objects (for row and/or column layout),
+* the primary data object stored as one or two objects (for row and/or column layout),
-* a metadata object,
 * an optional seek index, and
 * zero or more search indexes.